RiteshYennuwar/PDF_RAG_Task/README.md

 After running the command, navigate to http://localhost:8501 in your web browser to access the application.

 ### Usage
 1. Upload PDF: Click on the "Upload a PDF file" button to upload your document.
-The app will extract and display the first 1000 characters of the text for preview.

 2. Ask a Question: Enter your query in the input field.
 The app will retrieve the most relevant document chunks from Pinecone and generate an answer using Cohere's generative model.